JeroenBoersma/advent-of-code/README.md

 input = 'copied\n\
 contents'.split('\n');
 ```

 ## Status
-On a roll for 2022, try catching up with past years...
+On a roll for 2022, try catch-up with past years...
 Joined december 2022...